brendanhay/amazonka/README.md

 ## Directory Layout

-This repository is organised into the following directory structure:
+This repository is organised under the following directory structure:

 - [`lib/amazonka`](lib/amazonka): The main library containing setup, authentication, and send logic.
 This will be your primary dependency.
 - `lib/service/amazonka-*`: A library per supported Amazon Web Service, you'll need to add a dependency on each selected service library.